Prime Day sales on the best products we've tested | CNN Underscored

 SteelSeries Apex Pro ($161.49, originally $199.99; amazon.com)

 The SteelSeries Apex Pro is our pick for the best gaming keyboard, and it gets a 19% discount for Prime Day.
 From playing action-packed first-person shooters to a more casual session of Minecraft, it kept up without any hiccups.
-One of our favorite features is the adjustable switches that allow you to fine-tune how much pressure the keys require for activation (aka a keypress) — it’s the only keyboard we tested with such a feature, and it made a huge difference.
-The OLED display is a nice touch as well, making it easy to adjust settings without having to leave a game and open the SteelSeries Engine 3 app.
-And It delivers a comfortable typing experience too.
+One of our favorite features is the adjustable switches that allow you to fine-tune how much pressure the keys re